 Variations

-- Spicy - add chili pepper flakes while cooking to imbue heat into the dish, or some hot sauce at the end.
+- Spicy - add red pepper flakes while cooking to imbue heat into the dish, or some hot sauce at the end

-- Kid friendly - replace the gnocchi with noodles for a kid friendly chicken noodle soup.
+- Chicken Noodle - replace the gnocchi with noodles or tortellini for a chicken noodle or chicken tortellini soup

 Equipment